matthiasn/clojure-system-book/manuscript/Client-UI-Util.md

             (take n ,))))
 ~~~

-I don't know, for my taste, this namespace is almost too long in terms of the number of lines.
+I don't know, but for my taste this namespace is almost too long in terms of the number of lines.
 What do you think?
 Anyway, let's go through the code function by function.
 First, we have the ````by-id```` function:

 ~~~
 (defn by-id